granule-project/granule-project.github.io/index.md

 ## News

-- __September 2020__ <span class='paper'>paper</span> Jack and Dominic have new paper about program synthesis with linear and graded modal types in Granule accepted to [LOPSTR 2020](https://nms.kcl.ac.uk/maribel.fernandez/LOPSTR2020/), entitled "Resourceful Program Synthesis from Graded Linear Types".
+- __September 2020__ <span class='paper'>paper</span> Jack and Dominic have a new paper about program synthesis with linear and graded modal types in Granule accepted to [LOPSTR 2020](https://nms.kcl.ac.uk/maribel.fernandez/LOPSTR2020/), entitled "Resourceful Program Synthesis from Graded Linear Types".
 The version from the pre-proceedings can be found [here](http://granule-project.github.io/papers/LOPSTR_2020_paper_pre_proceedings.pdf). <br style="display:block;margin-bottom:30px;line-height:30px;font-size:30px;" /><br />